Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 .
 ################## CHANGES ##############
 --------- v0.9c -----------
+- improved first player spawn to be more friendly if you are new to this overhaul.
+If you are receiving too much radiation, there are probably rad zombies nearby, quickly open the bundles and use the strong anti radiation chem!
+If your first spawn is in the wasteland, you may want to use the free item GSKCFGTeslaTeleportToBiome and teleport to Desert biome (that is the default selection) with secondary action.
 - fixed HitpointsBlockageByChemUse
 - clearly visible HP, Stamina blockage (also for Food and Water if it is working)
 - new teleport activators fully working now with configurable distances (also to sky)